HakubJozak/josef/README.md

 # Josef

-Josef is an educational programming language for beginners based on [Ruby].
+Josef is a [Ruby]-based educational programming language for beginners.

 You are guiding a robot through a grid world, learning the programming basics along the way.
 It runs inside a browser thanks to [Opal].
 Inspired by [Karel] and its many descendants.
-[Josef is Karel's brother.](https://en.wikipedia.org/wiki/Brothers_%C4%8Capek)
+[Josef is Karel's brother].

-## Example
+## Example in Czech

 ```
 prikaz robot.vpred